destaMo/Scrum-Notes/content/backend/frameworks/ruby_on_rails/basics.md

 - [Rails naming convention](https://medium.com/selleo/a-subjective-guide-to-naming-stuff-in-ruby-on-rails-classes-b44928b6c49a)
 - [Eliminating N+1 queries](https://semaphoreci.com/blog/2017/08/09/faster-rails-eliminating-n-plus-one-queries.html)

-### Interview
+### 🎤 Interview

 **IMPORTANT TOPICS FOR DISCUSSION:**

 - "Convention over Configuration" - convince me that it is a good thing in Rails :)
 - "Single Source of Truth" - explain what is it and what can happen when you neglect this practice?
-- "Single Responsibility Principle" - explain what is it and what can happen when you neglect this principal?
+- "Single Responsibility Principle" - explain this principle in simple words.
+Describe how you evaluate given class to decide if or if not this class follows the principle.
+Explain consequences of not adhering to this principle.
+Explain if and what are the situations in which you would violate this rule.
+Provide examples that would fit our context.
 - "Open–closed Principle" - explain what is it and what can happen when you neglect this principal?
 - "Liskov substitution principle" - explain what is it and what can happen when you neglect this principle?
+- "Law of Demeter" - explain what is it and what can happen when you neglect this principle?
 - "REST API" - explain how REST API works and what are good practices when creating one for your app?

 **OTHER QUESTIONS:**